Ashwij3/Pytorch_UNET_segmentation/README.md

-Carvana Image Masking Challenge: Image Segmentation using UNET
+Semantic Segmentation of Urban Scene using UNET
 ==============================================================
 ==============================================================

-This project is an implementation of the UNET architecture for image segmentation of the Carvana Image Masking Challenge dataset.
-The objective of this challenge is to develop a model that can accurately identify the boundaries of cars in an image, which can be useful in various applications such as self-driving cars, traffic monitoring, and parking lot management.
+This project is an implementation of the UNET architecture for image segmentation of the Cityscape dataset.
+The objective of this challenge is to develop a model that can accurately identify the diverse street scenes captured in various cities, with pixel-level annotations for different semantic categories, which can be useful in various applications such as self-driving cars, traffic monitoring, and parking lot management.

 Model Architecture
 ------------------